SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

 ```

-Here it is in the betabase.
+Here it is in the database.

 ```
 [recon-ng][websitename][shodan_net] > show netblocks